On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics: Cosmic Dynamics

 where $\otimes_T$ denotes the inner produce of two tensors, $\mP_G$ is the Gaussian part of $\mP$, and the Hermite tensor ${\bm H}_n$ is defined as ${\bm H}_n(\vGamma) = (-1)^n \mP_G^{-1}(\vGamma) \partial^n \mP_G(\vGamma) /\partial^n \vGamma$.
 The conditional average could then be expressed in terms of Gram-Charlier coefficients $\langle \vGamma^n \rangle_{GC}$ which then related to the cumulants of various modes, i.e. the polyspectra here.

 Since by construction, our effective solution recovers the statistics of the real system, it would be interesting to examine whether this is also true at the perturbative level.
 Naively, since the formalism applies regardless of the initial condition, one would expect this will be the case.
 In the rest of the section, we will expand these counter-terms to the one-loop order, i.e. up to the bispectra in equation (\ref{eqn:GC_expansion}).
 To proceed, however, one first notices that the condition average would be different for the {\it hard-hard} ($\tildeLambda\tildeLambda$) and {\it soft-hard} ($\Lambda\tildeLambda, \tildeLambda\Lambda$) couplings.
-While equation (\ref{eqn:condav_def}) would apply for hard-hard coupling, the soft-hard modes would be simplified to